alvaro-lang/Tic-Tac-Toe/README.md

 Project made in python 3.

 Add to the project a virtualenv and install the dependencies of requirements.txt file.
 Also, add enviroment variables from .env.example file to your .env file if is necessary.

 It's implemented a sqlite database, so dont care about the database, just "Run the server" and it will be created automatically.

-When you complete every steps, execute the main.py file to start playing.
+When you complete every step, execute the main.py file to start playing.

 ## Steps